python/cpython/Doc/library/pickle.rst

 objects.  :mod:`marshal` exists primarily to support Python's :file:`.pyc` files.

-The :mod:`pickle` module differs from :mod:`marshal` several significant ways:
+The :mod:`pickle` module differs from :mod:`marshal` in several significant ways:

 * The :mod:`pickle` module keeps track of the objects it has already serialized, so that later references to the same object won't be serialized again.